baochan/cupcade-launcher/README.md

 # cupcade-launcher
 A full-screen graphical menu for Adafruit Cupcade arcade machine using Pygame

-A full-screen picture is displayed for each game in the system, allowing the user to scroll left and right through them in alphabetical order.
+A full-screen picture is displayed for each game in the system much like a slideshow, allowing the user to scroll left and right through them in alphabetical order.
 Pressing Select will toggle mute, and Start will display an "About" image.
 After receiving no input for a defined time-out (60 seconds by default) the screensaver function will cycle to a random game every 10 seconds as a kind of "eyecatch" mode.

 # Setup Instructions
 This should be compatible with the Adafruit Cupcade iso from 05/2014 without needing to install any additional packages.